-The Polly McEachern, above mentioned, was the daughter of the husband (by a former marriage) of Beatrice Tory [Torrey] who was the widow of Malcolm Purcell who was either killed by the Tory gang [Tories/Redcoats] or drowned while crossing the Cape Fear River near Fayetteville.
+The Polly McEachern, above mentioned, was the daughter of the husband (by a former marriage) [a former marriage to a daughter (whose first name is lost) of James McNeill of Rockfish Creek and his wife Elizabeth McNeill daughter of "Hector Carver" McNeill of the Argyll Colony] of Beatrice Tory [Torrey] who was the widow of Malcolm Purcell who was either killed by the Tory gang [Tories/Redcoats] or drowned while crossing the Cape Fear River near Fayetteville.
 By this marriage to [Malcolm] Purcell she had one son John.
 Beatrice Tory [Torrey] was a daughter of David Tory [John Torrey].
 She had three brothers, George, Robert [David], and Daniel [James].
 They lived awhile near Lumberton on the Fayetteville road on the property now owned by Berry Godwin.

 Afterwards David Tory [Torrey] lived where the late Archie Purcell resided who inherited his father’s estate.
 By the marriage to [Daniel] McEachern two children, Col. Archie and Sallie were born.
 Col. McEachern married Effie Sellers.
 They raised ten children, two boys and eight girls.
 Mary married Lauchlin McNeill, a son of Angus McNeill already mentioned.
 Eliza married John Buie.

 Caroline [B. Sept.
 20, 1822, D. Aug.
 4, 1878] married Dan McCallum [B. April 19, 1823 - Feb.
 16, 1885], brother of John [McCallum] who married Mary McNeill [1803-1856].